Algoma University: Focus on international students

 A 2022 Ontario Auditor General report cited Algoma as "overburdened by debt in 2016/17" the university began a strategy of mass enrolment of Indian international students at its Brampton campus.
 From 540 students in 2021/22 the population exploded by 900% over the next three years to 5,372.
-In 2021, Algoma began examining the campus for unmarked graves from the time as the Shingwauk Indian Residential School.
-Three months later a search was undertaken.
-Federal government officials refused to release names that would allow the identification of deceased children.
-In 2023, questions still remained as to the number of graves underneath the campus.

 In 2023, a group of Algoma students reported a tuition payment fraud perpetrated by a fellow student that left them owing tens of thousands of dollars.

 In 2024, days of protests were held by international students at the Brampton Campus.
 The protest was later joined by students from other campuses, many of whom alleged racial bias.
 The students called for a third-party review of Algoma's grading practices.
 International students claim the protests resulted in the university changing the failing grades of a hundred students in a computer class to passing grades.
 Algoma publicly denied the students assertions.
 Later that year Algoma computer science professor Michael Lajoie, who had been charged multiple times with sexual assault in 2023, was convicted of assaulting students.
 In July, Algoma Faculty association took an overwhelming vote of no confidence in the university's leadership in 2024.
 The no-confidence vote was later backed by support staff.
 Algoma's Board of Governor's maintained they had full confidence in the president.